bhavnajain1997/React-Notes/Episode-4 show me the code/README.md

 1. Load => API => Render the UI.
 2. Load => Render => API => Re-render the UI with new data.

+Ques:- Why React is fast?
+Ans:- Virtual DOM is not making React fast.
+The React Fiber, the new reconcillation algorithm which finds out the difference b/w two virtual DOM and updates the DOM only when required and the portion of DOM which only that portion is required.That's why react is fast.